invaderZi/COVID19_regression/README.md

 # COVID19 predictions

-this project use learning machine algorithms to predict covid-19 pandemic effects around the word
+This project uses learning machine algorithms, and regression models, to predict the covid-19 pandemic effects around the word.

-To use this, you need the installed Anaconda environment and some libraries specified in the header of jupyter notebook.
+To use this, you need the installed Anaconda environment, python 3.6 and some libraries specified in the header of jupyter notebook.

-the data is especified on the jupyter file.
+The original dataset is especified on the jupyter file.

+We also added a apresentation to describe the construction and process analisys model.

+Good Luck!